The 2021 Federal Budget: What it means for Aussie businesses

 People also want the experience after they have had their allied health treatment to be seamless.
 This is where the right payments system can keep your customers coming back.

 Patients may not always notice a great payment experience, but they do notice a bad one.
-So little touches like having a mobile EFTPOS terminal so you can take payment wherever you are in the practice can make all the difference.
+So little touches like having a mobile EFTPOS retention so you can take payment wherever you are in the practice can make all the difference.

 The speed of a transaction is so important in today’s time poor world.
 Tap & Go/Pay Wave capability is now expected from customers.
 There is nothing more frustrating for a client than having to separately lodge a claim from their health fund, so the integrated Tyro’s Healthpoint technology streamlines the EFTPOS payment and Health Fund claim process creating an all-round better experience for your customers.